tschmal/MLBFantasyStats/README.md

 `POST /retrieve/new` - Save the league info and scoring category information to the DB.
 Returns JSON of a FullLeague object.

+`POST /retrieve/matchups/all` - Save all matchups that were completed or are in progress to the database.

 Ideas for uses
 --------------